 In this post, I’ll share our experiences at flaskdata.io with early stage drug and device vendors doing their first Phase 1 safety study.
 You’ll see a common thread of speed and data quality.
-I’ll tear down the challenges for early stage life science companies into 10 parts.
+In this post, I will tear down the challenges for early stage life science companies into 10 parts.
+What are the challenges in Phase 1 clinical trials?

 The 10 challenges and their solutions for early stage clinical trials

 1. Early stage drug and device clinical trials are often challenged by tight budgets and an inadequate Phase 1 protocol design.
 A tight budget is a reality, and the protocol is often inadequate.
 The best use of funds for your Phase 1 study is to retain a consultant.
 You want someone experienced in data model design and clinical conduct.
 Even if you think you can do it yourself, don’t.
 Get someone else to work with you and design a coherent protocol and CRF.
-Keep it simple.
+You can meet Phase challenges by keeping it simple.

-2. Phase 1 clinical trials are moving to electronic informed consent and other decentralized trial functionality like video visits.
-For electronic informed consent and a small number of patients – the most cost effective solution for you may be to use a tool like SignRequest.
+2. Phase 1 clinical trials are becoming more hybrid.
+This means that your patients visit the site.
+They are screened and signed informed consent.
+You may not need electronic informed consent and other decentralized trial functionality like video visits.
+For a small number of patients – the most cost effective solution for you may be to use a tool like SignRequest.
 Print out a PDF of the ICF and put it into a digital signature loop.
 You don’t need an expensive solution.

 3. Phase 1 clinical trials are usually short, so speed of everything is important.
 This means that you need to be able to build the study very quickly using a visual forms designer like Flask Forms.
 You can build a complete eCRF system in 5 working days when you work with Flask Data.